Image by Photographer:Phill Beale Phill Beale

 The cathedral was designed by Wren after the Great Fire and built between 1675 and 1710; it opened the following year.
 The site is ancient hallowed ground, with four other cathedrals preceding Wren's English baroque masterpiece here, the first dating from 604.

-The world's second-largest cathedral dome is famed for surviving Luftwaffe incendiary bombs in the 'Second Great Fire of London' of December 1940, becoming an icon of London resilience during the Blitz.
+The cathedral dome, inspired by St Peter's Basilica in the Vatican, is famed for surviving Luftwaffe incendiary bombs in the 'Second Great Fire of London' of December 1940, becoming an icon of London resilience during the Blitz.
 Outside in the churchyard, north of the church, is a simple and elegant monument to the people of London, honouring the 32,000 Londoners killed.

 There's no charge to attend a service.
 To hear the cathedral choir, attend the 11.30am Sunday Eucharist or Evensong (5pm Monday to Saturday and 3.15pm Sunday), but check the website as a visiting choir may appear for the latter.

-Otherwise, the standard admission price includes a free video- and audio guide.
+Otherwise, the standard admission price includes a free audiovisual guide.
 Free 1½-hour guided tours depart four times a day (10am, 11am, 1pm and 2pm); reserve a place at the tour desk, just past the entrance.
-Around twice a month, 60-minute tours (£8) also visit the astonishing Library, Geometric Staircase and Great Model, and include impressive views down the nave from above the Great West Doors; check the website for dates and hours and book well ahead.
-Filming and photography is not permitted within the cathedral.
+Around twice a month, one-hour tours (£8) also visit the astonishing library, Geometric Staircase and Great Model, and include impressive views down the nave from above the Great West Doors; check the website for dates and hours and book well ahead.
+Filming and photography is prohibited within the cathedral.
 Book online for cheaper rates.